Savin Rock Amusement Park: History

+Early History

 The amusement park was established in the 1870s after entrepreneur George Kelsey extended the trolley lines and built a 1,500-foot pier at the end of Beach Street to accommodate a ferry service.
 Kelsey built the nearby Seaview Hotel, with rooms for up to 150 guests.
 A beachside resort grew around the hotel and pier, including a bandstand, a fountain, an observatory, a wooded area for picnics, and a carousel which was revolved first by manpower and later by a horse on a treadmill.
 Amusements were built by other businessmen, and soon the park had a zoo, a museum and a dance hall.
 Promoters organized cock fights, horse races and prize fights.

+The park's first "flying horses" attraction began operation in 1878, built by Charles Hagar.
+This ride was located in the Grove.
+A 40-foot tower that served as an observatory stood over the park; however, it burned down in 1897.

 In 1903 carnival rides were added and the area was officially opened as an amusement park called the White City with an entrance at the corner of Savin Avenue and Thomas Street.
 Around it, taking in Rock, Campbell and Beach streets, were theaters, restaurants and hotels.
 At its peak, “The Rock” took in a mile-long midway, with roller coasters, water chutes and carousel rides, There were bumper cars, fun houses, concerts and marathon dances.
 Visitors could enjoy shore dinners with frozen custard or split hot dogs, drink "honeydew," munch on popcorn, and consult mechanical fortune tellers or The Laughing Lady.
 Visitors could take in an auto race at the adjacent West Haven Speedway.
 The Rock had a variety of rides for its tourists.
 Its oldest ride was The Old Mill, built in 1904.
 Another ride was Shoot-the-Chutes, which was rebuilt and renamed The Mill Chutes, featuring a moving stairway saving ride-goers a hike to the ride entrance.
 Among the other rides were the Jitterbug, The Virginia Reel, and The Seaplane Swing.
 It also had several rollercoasters such as The Sky Blazer, The Racer, The Whirlwind Racer, The White City Flyer, and The Thunderbolt.